Bifight/Anime-parcing-bot/README.md

 # For run the script
-## you need to download the zip and extract it to any convenient folder
+You need to download the zip and extract it to any convenient folder